javacc/javacc/README.md

 ### Support

+Open an issue if you found a bug in JavaCC.

+If you use version 7, open it [here](https://github.com/javacc/javacc/issues);
+if you use version 8 and you do not know to which part it is related (the core or a generator), open it [here](https://github.com/javacc/javacc-8/issues); if you are sure of the project it is related to, open it in the issues section of the project.

 Don’t hesitate to ask!

 Contact the developers and community on the [Google user group](https://groups.google.com/forum/#!forum/javacc-users) or email us at [JavaCC Support](mailto:support@javacc.org) if you need any help.

-[Open an issue](https://github.com/javacc/javacc/issues) if you found a bug in JavaCC.

 For questions relating to development please join our [Slack channel](https://javacc.slack.com/).

 ### Documentation

-The documentation of JavaCC is located on the website [https://javacc.github.io/javacc/](https://javacc.github.io/javacc/) and in the `docs/` directory of the source code on [GitHub](https://github.com/javacc/javacc).
+The documentation of JavaCC is located on the website [https://javacc.github.io/javacc/](https://javacc.github.io/javacc/) and in the `docs/` directory of the source code on [GitHub javacc](https://github.com/javacc/javacc) or [GitHub javacc-8](https://github.com/javacc/javacc-8).

 It includes [detailed documentation](docs/documentation/index.md) for JavaCC, JJTree, and JJDoc.